Go with Echo

 }

-The function llmprompt() will be implemented in handlers.go later.
+The functions top() and llmprompt() will be implemented in handlers.go later.

-For now, staying in main.go, in our main() function, we set up the Echo server:
+For now, staying in main.go, in the main() function, set up the Echo server:

 launch the server: